Mr. Horsch represents clients in environmental and toxic tort litigation and advises on all aspects of environmental law and climate change matters.

 - Advisor to multinational company in identifying and implementing projects to reduce the company's carbon footprint.

-Mr. Horsch also provides advice on environmental issues in domestic and international mergers and acquisitions, including those involving the chemical, lead-acid battery, mining, petroleum storage and distribution, oil refining, pulp and paper, and oil exploration, production and development industries; he also regularly advises on environmental issues in project financings, domestically and internationally.
+Mr. Horsch also provides advice on environmental issues in domestic and international mergers and acquisitions, and regularly advises on environmental issues in project financings, domestically and internationally.
 He has represented parties in scores of transactions in the United States and around the world.
-He recently advised on environmental and permitting issues relating to the acquisition of mining operations in Kentucky, West Virginia and Virginia valued at more than a billion dollars.
-He has represented clients in environmental matters arising in such countries as South Korea, Japan, the Philippines, India, Chile and Mexico and many countries in Western Europe and Scandinavia.
+He has handled environmental matters in such countries as South Korea, Japan, the Philippines, India, Chile and Mexico and many countries in Western Europe and Scandinavia.

-Mr. Horsch also counsels clients on compliance with environmental laws including the Clean Water Act, the Surface Mining Control and Reclamation Act (SMCRA), the Resource Conservation and Recovery Act (RCRA), the Clean Air Act, the National Environmental Policy Act (NEPA), the Endangered Species Act (ESA) and the Toxic Substances Control Act (TSCA), as well as on issues of shareholder liability, lender liability, fiduciary liability, and officer and director liability under environmental laws.
+Mr. Horsch also counsels clients on compliance with environmental laws including the Clean Water Act, the Resource Conservation and Recovery Act (RCRA), the Clean Air Act, the National Environmental Policy Act (NEPA), the Endangered Species Act (ESA) and the Toxic Substances Control Act (TSCA), as well as on issues of shareholder liability, lender liability, fiduciary liability, and officer and director liability under environmental laws.

 Mr. Horsch has written and lectured frequently on environmental law and climate change matters.